mehulhere/CodeSorted/CODEBASE.md

 The `ai` package encapsulates all interactions with the external generative AI service (e.g., Google Gemini).
 - **Code Complexity Analysis (`AnalyzeCodeComplexity`)**: Analyzes a code snippet to determine its time and memory complexity.
 - **Pseudocode Conversion (`ConvertPseudocodeToPython`)**: Translates pseudocode into runnable Python code.
 - **Code Completion (`GetCodeCompletion`)**: Provides context-aware code completion suggestions.
 To optimize performance, suggestions are cached in a MongoDB collection (`completion_cache`) with a 1-hour TTL.
 The function now communicates with the AI using a structured JSON format for more reliable response parsing.
+Code completion is enhanced with problem context by including the problem name and a sample test case in the prompt, providing more accurate and targeted completions.
+- **Progressive Hints (`GenerateProgressiveHints`)**: Generates 3 progressive hints for a problem based on its statement and the user's code, designed to guide without revealing the solution.
+The frontend decides how many hints to display based on problem difficulty (Easy: 1, Medium: 2, Hard: 3).

 #### Error Classification System